nowakowskir/git-sniff/README.md

 ### Execute sniffer on commit

 Sniffer will be executed on each commit if value is set to ```1```.
-Commit won't be perfomed if files don't comply with coding standards.
+Commit won't be performed if files don't comply with coding standards.

 ```git config --add sniff.oncommit <value>```